da4all/da4all.github.io/_cards/critique-an-infographic.md

   license: "CC BY-NC-SA"
   citation: "Pieplow, Nathan.
 ‘Critique of the Longline Fishing Infographic’’ (lesson plan).
 Data Advocacy 4 All, University of Colorado.
 27 July 2024 "
 ---

+# Instructor Note: This lesson plan offers instructions for a 20-30 minute activity in which students are challenged to rhetorically analyze a Greenpeace infographic about longline fishing.
+The activity assigns a different part of the infographic to each small group, so that they can analyze its visual rhetoric and report back to the whole class.
+The goal of the activity is to provide students with practice in matching visuals to their rhetorical purposes.
+This activity is designed to follow the slide deck titled “To Visualize or Not?”

 # Lesson Plan